Dr-Electron/stronghold.rs/documentation/stronghold-rs_versioned_docs/version-iota/specs/scope.md

 ### 2. High level library (stronghold.rs)

-The high level library integrates engine.rs and iota.rs to a fully fledged secret storage and enclave based system for operations in the context of the Shimmer Protocol.
+The high level library integrates engine.rs and iota.rs to a fully fledged secret storage and enclave based system for operations in the context of the IOTA Protocol.

-Its primary purpose is to serve as the operational enclave for several Shimmer Products:
+Its primary purpose is to serve as the operational enclave for several IOTA Products:
 - Wallet
 - Identity

-This work will be undertaken in house by Shimmer developers.
+This work will be undertaken in house by IOTA developers.

 ### 3. Actor Model layer